JoyousJohn/deeply-researched/readme.md

 ## Technical Architecture

-The application runs primarily in the browser, utilizing a lightweight Python HTTP server solely for search functionality via the googlesearch-python library.
+The application runs primarily in the browser, utilizing a lightweight Python ThreadingHTTPServer server solely for search functionality via the googlesearch-python library.
 This architecture ensures minimal resource requirements while maintaining advanced research capabilities.

 Future, optional, Brave Search API integration will fully eliminate the need for a backend and allow functionality from a static HTML file.